top of page

 During the history of the franchise, the team has at one point or another been affiliated with each of the three Southern California MLB teams (Padres, Angels, and Dodgers).

 The Rancho Cucamonga fans are a passionate bunch.
 Due to its current affiliation with the Dodgers as well as its proximity to L.A., don’t be surprised should you see plenty of Dodger Blue in the stands.
 The Quakes do an outstanding job of marketing their product as well as paying tribute to their parent club, even adding Dodger Blue to their color scheme.
-So knowledgeable and passionate are the fans here about both the Single A and big club, should you walk around Dodger Stadium in Rancho Cucamonga Quakes gear chances are good you will have a fan or two come up and pay you a compliment.
+So knowledgeable and passionate are the fans here about both the Single A and the big club, should you walk around Dodger Stadium in Rancho Cucamonga Quakes gear chances are good you will have a fan or two come up and pay you a compliment.

 Access 4

-Depending on traffic Rancho Cucamonga can be anywhere from 45 to 90 minutes away from Downtown Los Angeles.
+Depending on traffic, Rancho Cucamonga can be anywhere from 45 to 90 minutes away from Downtown Los Angeles.
 The stadium is located not far from the 10, 15 and 210 freeways.
 Parking is very plentiful and reasonable at $5.
 Should a huge crowd be expected especially for a fireworks night game, overflow parking is also available on a lot across the street from the stadium.

 Return on Investment 4